k1LoW/runn/README.md

 $ runn run path/to/**/*.yml
 Login and get projects. ... ok
 Login and logout. ... ok
-Only if included. ... ok
+Only if included. ... skip

-3 scenarios, 0 failures
+3 scenarios, 1 skipped, 0 failures
 ```

 ### As a test helper package for the Go language.